-- 2 teaspoons paprika powder, sweet
+- 2-3 teaspoons paprika powder, sweet

-- 2 teaspoons Cayenne pepper
+- 2 teaspoons Cayenne or black pepper

 - Rinse chickpeas in cold water and put into food processor or pot (if you prefer to use a blender).

-- Note: chickpeas in cans are often salted.
-In that case adding only 1 teaspoon of salt is more than enough.
+- Note: chick peas in cans are often salted.
+In that case, adding only 1 teaspoon of salt is more than enough.

-How to make Hummus even cleaner
+How to make homemade hummus even cleaner

 You know that when it comes to clean eating I prefer the 80/20 approach.
 I try to eat clean whenever I can, but I leave also room for seldom indulgences.
 In consequence, I include in that 20 %, some “convenient foods in BPA-free cans” like tomatoes, beans, and chickpeas.
 If I’m lucky I can sometimes purchase organic chickpeas in jars when they are on sale.